-Installation and other instructions New features in this version
+Installation and other instructions

-If you want to double-check that the package you have downloaded exactly matches the package distributed by R, you can compare the md5sum of the .exe to the true fingerprint.
-You will need a version of md5sum for windows: both graphical and command line versions are available.
+If you want to double-check that the package you have downloaded exactly matches the package distributed by R, you can compare the mdSsum of the .exe to the true fingerprint.
+You will need a version of mdSsum for windows: both graphical and command line versions are available.